 What Are Meat Sweats?

-“Meat sweats” is a slang term for excessive sweating during or after you eat meat.
+“Meat sweats” is a slang term for excessive sweating during or after eating meat.
 The phenomenon seems to occur more with red meat consumption, but chicken and pork can trigger them too.

 The origin of the term dates back to a 2001 episode of Friends in which Joey Tribbiani consumes a hefty serving of turkey at Thanksgiving.
 Since then, meat sweats have been firmly established in the DUDE lexicon.